 La Palma Mexica-Tessen

-We passed many restaurants and bodegas along the way, and, finally, we arrived at La Palma Mexica-Tessen.
+We passed many restaurants and bodegas along the way before finally arriving at La Palma Mexica-Tessen.

 La Palma is a grocery store chock-a-block full of all kinds of Mexican foods, both imported and freshly made to order.

 Since it was our “mission”, we ordered a super burrito to share.
 The burrito was served on a homemade tortilla and was stuffed with our chosen meat (chicharrones), rice, beans, guacamole, sour cream, cheese, cilantro and onions.
-All this for under $6.
+All of this cost us under $6.